 Soon after I decided to live in Alaska, I was given the opportunity to work at Children’s World Bilingual Montessori.
 I began by rotating through all the classes and enjoyed the experience of working with children at all different ages.
 After my first year, I began helping in the Infant Program and I found myself very interest in this age group.
 I have a strong belief that the infant and toddler years are the most important in the development and growth of a child.
 I decided to work with this group and provide as much help as I can to aide in the success of each child.

-I have attended Montessori training, which has allowed me to maximize my teaching skills to create the most beneficial learning environment for my students.
-I continue to enjoy working with the infant program, as it gives me a sense of happiness when I see my students grow in their independence.
+I have attended and completed my Montessori training, which has allowed me to maximize my teaching skills to create the most beneficial learning environment for my students.